7 Red Flags When Choosing a Korean Surgery Clinic

 What to look for:

-- Heavy presence on English-language YouTube, Instagram, and TikTok — but few or negative reviews on Korean platforms like Sungyesa or Naver Cafe
+- Heavy presence on English-language YouTube, Instagram, and TikTok, but few or negative reviews on Korean platforms like Sungyesa or Naver Cafe.

-- "Free" influencer packages or sponsored trips for content creators
+- "Free" influencer packages or sponsored trips for content creators.

-- English-language "best surgeon" lists that always feature the same clinics (these are often paid placements)
+- English-language "best surgeon" lists that always feature the same clinics.
+These are often paid placements.

 6. Pricing That's Too Good to Be True